Feb 1, 2024

 Interpreting CAC Results

-Now that you have successfully calculated your CAC, it is essential to understand how to interpret the results and what they signify about your business.
+Now that you have successfully learnt to calculate your CAC, it is essential to understand how to interpret the results and what they signify about your business.

 What a High CAC Indicates